Join us for our Metro Vancouver Mixer in Langley, B.C. in partnership with the Langley Small Farm Network for two days of farm workshops & networking!

 Saturday, January 19, 1-6 PM, 2019 – Willoughby Hall – 20809 83 Ave, Langley

 In this workshop, Ben Hartman, author of The Lean Farm and The Lean Farm Guide to Growing Vegetables, will explain powerful concepts from the Japanese lean system that prevent burnout and increase profits with less waste and work.
 The workshop is geared toward market gardeners, covering lots of production techniques and tips.
-However, the lean system is universal and the workshop will also explain efficiency techniques that farmers of any size and type can take home and immediately employ.
+However, Lean Farm principles are applicable to all farms, not just market gardens!
+The lean system is universal and the workshop will focus on efficiency techniques that farmers of any size and type can take home and immediately employ.
 Ben will provide examples of lean at work on Clay Bottom Farm, in northern Indiana, where he and his wife earn a comfortable living from 1/2 acre of cultivated land working less than 35 hours per week.
-Lean Farm principles are applicable to all farms, not just market gardens!

 Topics covered include: